After a probe runs, results open in the Probe Inspector. This is where you review visual differences between the Figma design and the live webpage.

 - Canvas — shows the visual comparison

-- Markers — indicate where issues are located
+- Markers — indicate where findings are located

 - Annotation cards — explain what differs

-- Issues panel — lists all detected issues
+- Findings panel — lists all detected findings

 - View toolbar — lets you switch view modes and versions